sourcegraph/about/blogposts/more-intuitive-code-search-on-sourcegraph-dot-com.md

  <br/><small>Sourcegraph.com stats as of August 2019</small>
 </p>

-Wouldn't it be awesome if you could scope a code search to find usage examples from the top ten thousand open source repositories on GitHub?
-You can, using [Sourcegraph.com](https://sourcegraph.com), and we've now made it easier to use!
+[Sourcegraph.com](https://sourcegraph.com) can now search across the top 10,000 open source repositories on GitHub so you can find usage examples of popular projects.

 ## Using Sourcegraph.com like a regular search engine